pawel-bogdan/algo-space/README.md

 # Algo space

+## How to run app

+### Firstly follow the instructions in README file placed in worker directory

-## To run app execute below command in current directory
+### Then execute below command in current directory
 ```bash
 docker-compose up --build
 ```